hyperledger/aries-vcx/README.md

 - [`diddoc`](diddoc) - crate to work with DIDDocs

 ## If you are mobile 📱 developer
 Aries-vcx can be used to build native mobile applications.
-There's 2 approaches:
+There are 2 approaches:
 - **deprecated**: [`libvcx`](./libvcx) and its Java and Objective-C wrappers is complete, but deprecated
 - **encouraged**, but in stage of POC: [`uniffi_aries_vcx`](./uniffi_aries_vcx) is next generation approach to enable `aries-vcx` on mobile, providing Swift and Kotlin wrappers.
 However, this is yet in POC stage